 Meet the professional Academic Advisors in the Center for Student Success:

 Hi my name is Roxanne M. Knott-Kuczborski, M.A.
 I am a Senior Academic Advisor for the Center for Student Success.
-As an alumna of Caldwell College (Master of Arts in Liberal Studies), my love for the College is deep.
+As an alumna of Caldwell University (Master of Arts in Liberal Studies), my love for the College is deep.
 Along with being an advisor, I am an active participant in our campus life.
 I co-chair the Beautification Committee, I am president of the Staff Association, a member of the Alum ni Board, I am advisor to the Lifelong Learning Institute (for people in their 60s and 70s).
 Along with my colleagues from the Academic Success Center, I present and prepare an Academic Workshop series for all students, I will chaperone a dance, advise a club, and when time permits go to a game, a concert, lecture, or poetry slam.
 I encourage you to enjoy campus life whenever possible—bring friends and family to a game or concert (just show your ID and it’s free).
 I believe that Advising is a joint process.
 Together, we develop a plan to assist you in achieving your goal(s).
-I consider myself very lucky and fortunate to be there with you at the beginning of your Caldwell College experience and to be there to applaud when your name is called on graduation day.
+I consider myself very lucky and fortunate to be there with you at the beginning of your Caldwell University experience and to be there to applaud when your name is called on graduation day.

 Hours : Monday & Wednesday 11am-7pm